nihal-j/machine-learning/neural-networks/README.md

 # Neural Networks

-The objective of this project is to implement a nerual network model from scratch.
+The objective of this project is to implement a neural network model from scratch.
 The data used can be found in `data/`.
 It contains 10 defining features and 1 classification attribute (0/1).
 The dataset contains 1460 instances.

 ### Model Description